Crypto-TII/pqc-engineering-ssec-23/dCTIDH/README.md

 <a name="section_01"></a>
 ## 1. Introduction

-This repository contains auxiliary material taken from the [dCTIDH repository](https://github.com/PaZeZeVaAt/dCTIDH).
+This repository contains auxiliary material taken from the <a href="https://github.com/PaZeZeVaAt/dCTIDH" target="_blank">dCTIDH repository</a>.
 In particular, we list the modifications performed on the code below.

 - Modified files: